wingkwong/leetcode-the-hard-way/tutorials/basic-topics/queue-and-stack.md

 ---
+title: 'Queue & Stack'
-description: Author:@heiheihang
+description: 'Author: @heiheihang'
+# hide_table_of_contents: true
 ---

-# Queue & Stack
+> This tutorial is written by @heiheihang

 ### Stack